idank/holykeebs-docs/firmware/index.md

 - `crkbd_rev1_via_oled_trackball_left.uf2` is for a Corne, VIA, OLED and trackball on the left.
 - `idank_spankbd_via_trackball_trackpoint_left.uf2` is for a Span, trackball on the left, trackpoint on the right and should be flashed pn the left half (`idank_spankbd_via_trackball_trackpoint_right.uf2` should be flashed on the right).

-Flashing is done by pressing the reset button for ~1 second and copying the uf2 file to the removable drive named `RPI-RP2`.
+To flash, we need to get into the bootloader and copy the firmware file into the USB drive called `RPI-RP2`.
 After copying, the drive should disappear and the firmware will have updated.

+Entering the bootloader:

+- On a Sea Picro, press the reset button for ~1 second.
+- On an RP2040 Pro Micro, there are two buttons on the components side of the controller: hold the BOOT button and then press the RESET button next to it.
+If your controller is already flashed with a QMK firmware, you can simply double tap the reset button.

 The [commands.txt](https://github.com/idank/qmk_firmware/releases/download/holykeebs-master-latest/commands.txt) has a list of file name to the make command that produced it and can be used as a reference.